ilarramendi/BetterCovers/README.md

  ```/media/Media_Name year```
  ```/media/Media Name (year) [tags]```
  The year is not needed but its recommended to find the correct media

+ # Dependencies
+The only non optional external dependency is `cutycapt` to generate the images.
+This can be installed with: `sudo apt install -y cutycapt`.
+Aditionaly to generate cover images for episodes it uses `ffmpeg` (only needed if image generation is enabled for episodes).
+And `mediainfo` to get mediainfo from files (only needed if mediainfo is enabled for any type of media).

+This script also needs a X server running to execute, if you are not using a graphical display its posible to use a lighweight server like xvfb:
+`xvfb-run -a ./BetterCovers '/movies/*'`

 # Usage
 If library looks like this: